 Turning physical activity into a habit

-doing it until you no longer think about it as something "extra" that you have to do.
+It might take a long time for you to form a habit.
+So start small, and keep doing an activity until you no longer think about it as something "extra" that you have to do.

 When you slip up, don't get mad at yourself or feel guilty.
 Figure out what happened and how to keep it from happening again.
 Get right back into your physical activity routine, and don't look back.

 Maintaining the lifestyle

 To help make physical activity a long-term commitment:

 - Set goals.
 Develop and follow a specific program.

 - Make it a habit.
 Turn physical activity into a normal, pleasant, and routine part of your life.

 - Get the support of friends and family.